In order to become fluent in French, you have to live French, breathe French, eat French food, sleep French, drink French.

 Regardless of whether you’re having an immersive vacation abroad or a staycation at home, there are some things to keep in mind on your immersion journey.

-7 Sharp Strategies for Achieving French Immersion Online
+- Basic Tips for French Immersion Online

 1. Do Everyday Tasks in French